 by Scott Herson-Hord, on Jul 28, 2021 12:24:41 PM

-Oregon's Paid Sick Time Law under Senate Bill 454 first went into effect January 1, 2016, making Oregon the fourth state to enact mandatory paid sick time.
-Updates to the paid sick time law were then made in 2018 largely to clarify the annual sick time limits and pay rates for certain types of employees.
-In 2021, paid sick time coverage was expanded again to include additional events like caring for a child whose school or place of care is closed for a public health emergency like COVID-19.
+Oregon's Paid Sick Time Law under Senate Bill 454 first went into effect on January 1, 2016, making Oregon the fourth state to enact mandatory paid sick time.
+Updates to the paid sick time law were then made in 2018, largely to clarify the annual sick time limits and pay rates for certain types of employees.
+In 2021, 2025 and 2026 paid sick time coverage was expanded again to include additional events.

 Every employer in the state is subject to the Oregon Paid Sick Time Law, which is why having a sick time policy in place is so important.
 This helps organizations stay in compliance with labor laws throughout the state, while also putting protections in place for the company and its employees.

-Leveraging an Oregon payroll & HR service company like Great Northern Staff Administrators (GNSA) can help your company establish policies, processes, and software to manage and track sick time and stay compliant with legislation.
+Leveraging an Oregon payroll & HR service company can help companies establish policies, processes, and software to manage and track sick time and stay compliant with legislation.

-Businesses should also consider modernizing their timekeeping processes, and learn more about what is time and attendance software in order to better manage compliance with things like Oregon Sick Time.
+Businesses should also consider modernizing timekeeping processes and learn more about time and attendance software to better manage compliance with Oregon Sick Time and more.

-In that vein, we've put together this article as a resource to guide you through Oregon Sick Time Laws.
-This will provide the information and tools necessary to help you:
+This article can be used as a resource to guide employers through Oregon Sick Time Laws, providing the information and tools necessary to help with the following:

-- Reduce risk of non-compliance issues or lawsuits
+- Reducing risk of non-compliance issues or lawsuits

 Oregon Sick Time Law Overview

-Note: It's important NOT to confuse the Oregon Sick Time Law with the Oregon Family Leave Act (OFLA) or the newest requirement, Paid Leave Oregon, which are both additional sick leave laws for employers.
+Note: It's important NOT to confuse the Oregon Sick Time Law with the Oregon Family Leave Act (OFLA) or Paid Leave Oregon, which are both additional sick leave laws for employers.

 Here's an overview of what employers need to know.